manishrana7/icet-manish/doc/userguide/source/examples/test_clustervector_correlation.rst

 Cluster vector correlations
 ===========================

-The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`iceT`, to test the correlation between cluster vectors.
+The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`icet`, to test the correlation between cluster vectors.

 Import modules
 --------------

-In the present case it is necessary to import two :program:`iceT` classes, namely :class:`ClusterSpace <icetdev.cluster_space.ClusterSpace>` and :class:`Structure <icetdev.structure.Structure>`.
+In the present case it is necessary to import two :program:`icet` classes, namely :class:`ClusterSpace <icetdev.cluster_space.ClusterSpace>` and :class:`Structure <icetdev.structure.Structure>`.
 In particular, these objects are used to store information regarding a specific cluster space and structure, respectively.
 Additionally, the `ASE <https://wiki.fysik.dtu.dk/ase>`_ function :func:`ase.db.connect` will be needed to extract structures from a previously prepared database.

 .. literalinclude:: ../../../../examples/test_clustervector_correlation.py
    :start-after: # Import modules